 By Euan Rocha and Alastair Sharp

-The Canadian company's shares fell more than 6 percent in New York and Toronto as the weak results raised fresh questions about the viability of its traditional hardware business.
+The Canadian company's shares closed down about 7.5 percent in New York and Toronto as the results raised fresh questions about the viability of its legacy hardware business.

 The Waterloo, Ontario-based company recognized revenue on roughly 600,000 devices in the quarter.
-Chen said 3 million device sales a year at an average price around $300 would get the unit to break even.
-He had previously estimated BlackBerry needed to sell 5 million to achieve this.
+Chen said three million device sales a year at an average price of around $300 would get the unit to break even.
+He had previously estimated BlackBerry needed to sell five million to achieve this goal.